nils-n/city-cycling/README.md

 - The next iteration will include a blog that allows the page owner to produce high-quality content about cycling in Glasgow, allowing users to interact with other cyclists and foster a community of cyclists in Glasgow
 - Another iteration will consist of a routing page where users can share, discuss and present their best routes to work in Glasgow.
 The database used in this iteration is already designed for this purpose, including a generic `Comment` model that is based on the `ContentType` model.
 This model allows user comments on any model type using `GenericForeinKeys` , and comments are therefore not only constraint to purchases by design.
 - Sortings on the products based on rating (ie.e. avg. rating from high to low, show only items with 4 stars and above on average)
-- Signup via social media and a proper email backend that sends actual verification emails when a user signs up.
-Currently, a Django admin user has to approve new users manually.
+- Signup via social media

 ---